TheOreoTM/frieren-tcg-wiki/src/content/news/red-begone.md

 This measure is currently **experimental** and its permanence depends on sustained positive changes in server atmosphere and potential future behavioral adjustments (unlikely).

 Thank you for your understanding during this critical server operation.
-May your chats be witty and your likes be free from unsolicited "dislikes."
+May your chats be witty and your likes be free from unsolicited "Reds."

 ---